Interactive resources to help providers develop a community-led approach to service and organisational development.

 Information from the project, which examines evidence of where creative and entrepreneurial leadership can increase productivity and expand market share.

 A Just-in-time area for busy leaders and managers who need to be able to use ICT more effectively.
-This area is available to all registered users of the LSIS learning environment.
+This area is available to all registered users of the Foundation Online Learning environment (FOL).

 Interactive learning resources and tools to support leadership and management development in an ACL context.